esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >Similar to the Headings tool, the Landmarks tool will highlight and label the page's landmarks.
 >This is useful for visualizing the landmarks you currently have and determining what on your page might work well in a region.

+#### Accessibility Insights Assessment

+The Assessment tool is an awesome guided tool that has you work through the WCAG AA success criteria, including things that can't be automated.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)